Skip to content

 2012-09-04 14.06.37

-The world famous cathedral of Milano.
+The world-famous cathedral of Milano.
 A beautiful piece of Gothic architecture in black and white.

 Catania

-Catania is an amazing city.
-Build on the foot of a massive volcano (Etna) it was destroyed and rebuild a couple of times.
-A fitting alternative name for the city would be Phoenix, as it has risen from the ashes like the legendary bird.
-In Catania the streets and many buildings are made out of lavastone (basalt) and it may happen very well, that you end in the cellar of a bar in which there are still traces of old lava flows under your table (Agora Hostel Bar).
-If you are on the main square (Piazza del Duomo) be sure to visit the Cathedral and enjoy this magnificent view from the rooftop.
+Catania is a fantastic city.
+Built on the foot of a massive volcano (Etna), it was destroyed and rebuilt a couple of times.
+A fitting alternative name for the city would be Phoenix, as it has risen from the ashes like a legendary bird.
+In Catania, the streets and many buildings are made out of lava stone (basalt), and it may happen very well that you end up in the cellar of a bar in which there are still traces of old lava flows under your table (Agora Hostel Bar).
+If you are on the main square (Piazza del Duomo), visit the Cathedral and enjoy this magnificent view from the rooftop.

 vespa

-Actually this shot is not from 2012.
-But it fit’s quite well so here it be 🙂 Personally I adore Vespas.
+Actually, this shot is not from 2012.
+But it fits pretty well, so here it is 🙂 Personally, I adore Vespas.
 And a beautiful turquoise Vespa in Rome must be a win, no?

 milanocentral

-The train station was build by the Fascists under Mussolini.
-It is colossal in size and displays various sceneries of Italian life and culture.
-Today large commercial ads dominate.
-It is still a fascinating piece of 20th century architecture and a prominent showcase for totalitarian gigantism.
+The train station was built by the Fascists under Mussolini.
+It is colossal and displays various sceneries of Italian life and culture.
+Today, large commercial ads dominate.
+It is still a fascinating piece of 20th-century architecture and a prominent showcase for totalitarian gigantism.

 magic

-It was the beginning of a warm day in late summer, sailing on board of a ferry into the natural Bay of Naples.
-As we came on deck we had the privilege to witness this beautiful sunrise over the Vesuvio volcano.
-The view was stunning and we watched with a humbled AAW.
-Although we didn’t sleep much on the ferry this night and we had a long program ahead of us in Naples, this sunrise was enough to carry us through the day.
+It was the beginning of a warm day in late summer, sailing on board a ferry into the natural Bay of Naples.
+As we came on deck, we witnessed this beautiful sunrise over the Vesuvio volcano.
+The view was stunning, and we watched with a humbled AAW.
+Although we didn’t sleep much on the ferry that night and had a long program ahead of us in Naples, this sunrise was enough to carry us through the day.